Immunity Superfoods List

 5. Pumpkin Seeds for Zinc

 Pumpkin seeds are one of the best plant sources of zinc.
 I use them in morning mueslis and on top of many lunch and dinner dishes.
-They also make a healthy and satisfying snack food.
+They also make a nutritious and satisfying snack food.

-Always get raw and organic pumpkin seeds for the most health benefits and nutrients.
+Always get raw and organic pumpkin seeds for the most benefits and nutrients.
 I like these big tasty green Styrian seeds grown in Oregon.
 Caution — they can be addictive.

 6. Brazil Nuts for Selenium

-Selenium deficiency is common in countries like America and linked to compromised immune function and a higher risk of a range of serious health conditions like cancer and cardiovascular disease (itself a strong risk factor for COVID-19 mortality).
+Selenium deficiency is common in countries like America and linked to compromised immune function and a higher risk of a range of serious conditions like cancer and cardiovascular disease (itself a strong risk factor for COVID-19 mortality).

 7. Cod Liver Oil for Vitamin D, A and Omega-3s